-In today’s hyper-competitive cloud economy, it’s important to be first to market to gain a competitive edge.
-This makes organizations prefer agile development techniques like continuous integration and continuous delivery (CI and CD) to the traditional waterfall approach to building software.
+In today’s hyper-competitive cloud economy, it’s more important than ever to be first to market to gain a competitive edge.
+This makes organizations prefer modern software development techniques like continuous integration and continuous delivery (CI/CD), which enables faster innovation, over the traditional waterfall approach to building software.

 Automated testing is an integral part of the continuous delivery pipeline.
-However, despite the acknowledged benefits of automated testing, ground reality is that most organizations still use outdated manual testing processes.
-The initial effort required to setup an automated testing process makes teams want to avoid the pain, and make do with manual testing.
-However, to benefit from automated testing, it’s important to use the right tool, the right framework, and the right technical approach.
+However, despite the acknowledged benefits of automated testing, the reality is that most organizations still rely heavily on outdated, manual testing processes.
+The initial effort required to set up a test automation process makes teams want to avoid the pain, and make do with manual testing.
+However, to benefit from CI/CD, it’s important to use the right technical approach to automated testing, as well as the right test automation solution.

 The right approach involves knowing which tests to automate, and which to continue manually.
 Test automation scales the process to larger projects, and allows the team to cope with changes along the way.
 When selecting the right test automation tool, organizations are faced with three options: build one in-house, leverage an open source tool, or buy a commercial tool.